 - Replacing and repairing culverts to encourage natural water flow

 - Building a new arrival plaza at the South Entrance, complete with parking, restrooms, shuttle, hydration stations and the Yosemite Conservancy Depot, where visitors will be able to purchase books, apparel and other retail items

-Thanks to your support, this historic project is restoring the grove into a healthy, vibrant home for the sequoias, and for the diverse plant and animal species that thrive in the snowmelt-fed habitat.
-When Mariposa Grove reopens to visitors (expected in June 2018), we will all be able to experience the majesty of the sequoias in an awe-inspiring, tranquil setting that reflects the importance of this treasured place as the cradle of the national park idea.
+Thanks to your support, this historic project has restored the grove into a healthy, vibrant home for the sequoias, and for the diverse plant and animal species that thrive in the snowmelt-fed habitat.
+With Mariposa Grove now reopened to visitors, we are all be able to experience the majesty of the sequoias in an awe-inspiring, tranquil setting that reflects the importance of this treasured place as the cradle of the national park idea.